Mecca, the holiest city in Islam, is located in western Saudi Arabia, the biggest country in the Middle East.

-Saudi Arabia in general has one of the lowest crime rates in the world as the police are regularly present on the streets, but there’s always a small degree of petty theft like pickpocketing and purse snatching.
+Saudi Arabia, in general, has one of the lowest crime rates in the world as the police are regularly present on the streets, but there’s always a small degree of petty theft like pickpocketing and purse snatching.

-- Currency - Saudi Riyal is the official currency of Mecca.
+Saudi Riyal is the official currency of Mecca.
 Airports offer the best exchange rates, and ATMs are widespread throughout the country.
 Credit cards are accepted in most establishments.